Mezantrop74/FreeTorScrapper/README.md

 ## Infrastructure

 Fresh Onions runs on two servers, a frontend host running the database and hidden service website, and a backend host running the crawler.
 Probably most interesting to the reader is the setup for the backend.
-T
-OR as a client is COMPLETELY SINGLETHREADED.
+TOR as a client is COMPLETELY SINGLETHREADED.
 I know!
 It's 2017, and along with a complete lack of flying cars, TOR runs in a single thread.
 What this means is that if you try to run a crawler on a single TOR instance you will quickly find you are maxing out your CPU at 100%.

 The solution to this problem is running multiple TOR instances and connecting to them through some kind of frontend that will round-robin your requests.
 The Fresh Onions crawler runs eight Tor instances.

 Debian (and Ubuntu) comes with a useful program "tor-instance-create" for quickly creating multiple instances of TOR.
 I used Squid as my frontend proxy, but unfortunately, it can't connect to SOCKS directly, so I used "Privoxy" as an intermediate proxy.
 You will need one Privoxy instance for every TOR instance.
 There is a script in "scripts/create_privoxy.sh" to help with creating Privoxy instances on Debian systems.
 It also helps to replace /etc/privoxy/default.filter with an empty file, to reduce CPU load by removing unnecessary regexes.

 Additionally, this resource https://www.howtoforge.com/ultimate-security-proxy-with-tor might be useful in setting up squid.
-If all you are doing is crawling and don't care about anonymity, I also recommend running TOR in tor2web mode (required recompilation) for increased speed
+If all you are doing is crawling and don't care about anonymity, I also recommend running TOR in tor2web mode (required recompilation) for increased speed.